There are several types of mesothelioma depending on where it originates and the type of cancer cell that make up the

 Pleural and peritoneal mesothelioma are the two most common types.

 Mesothelioma can also be categorized by cell type: epithelial, sarcomatoid & biphasic.

 Mesothelioma type significantly influences prognosis and treatment options.

 Four Primary Mesothelioma Types by Location

 Mesothelioma, also referred to as diffuse malignant mesothelioma, is a rare form of cancer that originates in the mesothelium, a thin layer of cells that protect the body’s internal organs.
 The location of the mesothelioma tumor is the primary way the type of mesothelioma is determined.
 The name of the mesothelioma is based on the location too.
-To determine the type of mesothelioma you have, your primary care physician will refer you to an oncologist or mesothelioma specialist who will perform a more-detailed evaluation.
+To determine the type of mesothelioma you have, your primary care physician will refer you to an oncologist or mesothelioma specialist who will perform a more detailed evaluation.

 Pleural Mesothelioma (Lungs)

 Pleural mesothelioma is the most common form of the cancer, accounting for approximately 75% of all cases.
 This type of mesothelioma develops in the lining of the lung cavity, known as the pleura, and is often revealed by a CT or MRI of the chest.
-Obtaining a true diagnosis usually requires a tissue biopsy through needle aspiration or thoracotomy.
+Obtaining a true diagnosis usually requires a surgical or image-guided percutaneous tissue biopsy.

 Peritoneal Mesothelioma (Abdomen)

 The second-most prevalent type is peritoneal mesothelioma, responsible for about 10% of all cases.
 The abdominal cavity and its organs are all lined with mesothelial cells.
 In peritoneal mesothelioma, a CT or MRI of the abdomen typically will reveal thickening of the peritoneal lining.
 Less commonly, small nodules or a single larger tumor may be present.
-Surgical or needle biopsy is required for cell type diagnosis.
+Surgical or image-guided percutaneous biopsy is required for cell type diagnosis.

 Pericardial Mesothelioma (Heart)